peppedilillo/hbstools/README.md

 ### Installing from source

 Both the methods above will fetch the source from this github repo, so you won't be able to change the code yourself with ease.
-If you need to interact with the actual code to modify it, or do some other dev work, create an environment with python 3.11, download the repo, unzip, move there from terminal, make your changes and run `pip install .`.
-Keep running `pip install .` every time you change something or you won't see the effect of the changes.
+If you need to interact with the actual code to modify it, or do some other dev work, the process is similiar but you'll need to install from your local copy of the source code.
+To achieve this, 1. create an environment; 2. download the repo, unzip it, and move there from terminal; 3. make your changes; 4. activate the environment and run `pip install .`.

 ### Troubleshooting